About IBD Partners

-Thank you for your interest in learning more about CCFA Partners.
-The CCFA Partners study is a long-term study of adults with inflammatory bowel diseases (IBD) brought to you by a partnership between the Crohn's & Colitis Foundation of America (CCFA) and the University of North Carolina at Chapel Hill.
+Thank you for your interest in learning more about IBD Partners.
+The IBD Partners study is a long-term study of adults with inflammatory bowel diseases (IBD) brought to you by a partnership between the Crohn's & Colitis Foundation and the University of North Carolina at Chapel Hill.
 More than 13,000 individuals with IBD have already enrolled, and we anticipate an additional 15,000 will join by the end of next year.

 - Long-term: Crohn’s disease and ulcerative colitis are lifelong conditions.
 The most important questions to patients relate to how their disease and treatments affect their health over a long period of time.
 To answer these questions, members are asked to complete surveys twice a year for many years.
 This will help researchers understand Crohn’s and colitis better than ever before.
 Think of it as a movie - rather than a snapshot or one-time picture - of their disease.

 If you are 18 years of age or older and have been diagnosed with Crohn’s disease or ulcerative colitis, you’re invited to participate in IBD Partners.
 (If you’re younger than 18, you’re invited to participate in the IBD Partners Kids & Teens )

 If you choose to become an IBD Partners member, we’ll ask you to complete a baseline survey to learn more about your health.
 You will never have to answer survey questions you don’t feel comfortable answering – you can just skip them.
 We will also ask you to connect your mobile health applications (such as FitBit, JawBone, etc) to learn more about your life.
 You will be able to choose what, if any, mobile health applications you connect to the network.